Coping with ADHD can be a long-term struggle that wears you down mentally and physically.

 But, you have to get good sleep somehow, or all of your problems with ADHD will amplify.

-I’ve written an article on this topic called ADHD Sleep: The Latest Tactics For Getting Amazing Sleep With ADHD.
+I’ve written an article on this topic called ADHD Sleep Tactics – 7 Tricks for Overcoming Sleep Problems With ADHD.

 The type of food that you eat is unbelievably important for coping with ADHD.